mauricioavs/coding-challenges-hub/HackerRank/SQL/Easy/Weather_Observation_Station_5/README.md

 When ordered alphabetically, the CITY names are listed as ABC, DEF, PQRS, and WXY, with lengths  and .
 The longest name is PQRS, but there are  options for shortest named city.
 Choose ABC, because it comes first alphabetically.

-Note
-You can write two separate queries to get the desired output.
+Note: You can write two separate queries to get the desired output.
 It need not be a single query.

 ## Solution